private health insurance

 Supplementary health insurance and its problem

-The problem with supplementary health insurance is: as with private health insurance, the availability and cost of supplementary insurance depends not only on the scope of benefits selected but also on the age at which the policy is taken out, and of course also the actual state of health.
+The problem with supplementary health insurance is that as with private health insurance, the availability and cost of supplementary insurance depends not only on the scope of benefits selected but also on the age at which the policy is taken out, and of course also the actual state of health.

 Thus, many people who are now facing serious personal co-costs for dental replacements would like to have a private supplementary coverage.
 However, private health insurers do not accept these people because treatment has already begun or is about to begin.
-And the public health insurance only pays at best 50 % of these costs, which leaves an own share of thousands of euros.
+And the public health insurance only pays at best 50 % of these costs, which leaves a share of costs by the patient of thousands of euros.

-At any given time, the legislature can change or reduce the coverage – this is one of the criticisms against the system of statutory health insurance, that it makes long-term financial planning for health costs so uncertain.
+At any given time, the legislature can change or reduce the coverage.
+This is one of the criticisms of the system of statutory health insurance: It makes long-term financial planning for health costs so uncertain.